chauff/cse1500-web-transcripts/_lectures/css.md

 ## A word of warning

-This [tweet](https://twitter.com/iamdevloper/status/936199543099621376) :point_down: sums up a lot of CSS experiences - some things are easy with CSS (animations come to mind), while others, which intuitively should not be that hard to accomplish (e.g. the vertical alignment of elements), will cost you a lot of time.
+This [tweet](https://twitter.com/iamdevloper/status/936199543099621376) :point_down: sums up a lot of CSS experiences - some things are easy with CSS (animations come to mind), while others, which intuitively should not be that hard to accomplish (e.g. the vertical alignment of elements before CSS grid came along), will cost you a lot of time.

 ![Tweet](../img/css-tweet.png)

+Another important bit of information comes from Addy Osmani:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">border: 1px solid red; is the console.log of CSS</p>&mdash; Addy Osmani (@addyosmani) <a href="https://twitter.com/addyosmani/status/1275700187491639298?ref_src=twsrc%5Etfw">June 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Context